Wellesley candidates Q&A round-up—vote on March 17 - The Swellesley Report

 Candidate for Library Trustees, Ann Rappaport

-The position for Natural Resources Commission is an uncontested race; vote for two:
+The position for Natural Resources Commission is an uncontested race; vote for not more than two:

 Candidate for Natural Resources Commission, Martin Jay McHale